gurkenlabs/litiengine-docs/player-input/keyboard-input.md

 ## Chapter 2: Let's move the character with the directional keys
-Paste the follwing code to the KeyboardEntityController.java file
+Paste the following code to the KeyboardEntityController.java file

 ```bash
 package  de.gurkenlabs.litiengine.input;